Welcome to the Land of Emotional Reasoning: I’d Turn Back if I Were You

 Want to get your way at the expense of someone else?
 You deserve it.
 You’re entitled.
 The person standing in your way hates you/is trying to control you/doesn’t understand you/doesn’t care about you/isn’t making you feel heard/isn’t making you feel loved/isn’t making you feel special.
 Tell everyone what a monster he or she is and maybe even have them arrested.
 After all, they deserve it.
 Who are they to tell you no or get in your way?

-Hey, if it makes you feeel better who cares about anyone else’s needs or feelings or pesky little minor details like the truth?
+If it makes you feel better who cares about anyone else’s needs or feelings or pesky little details like the truth?

-Heck, more often than not Susie doesn’t even have to claim her husband abused her.
-We do it for her because if a woman commits a violent crime, there must be a good reason for it and, of course, that reason must be some man.
+Oftentimes, Susie doesn’t even have to claim her husband abused her.
+Society does it for her because if a woman commits a violent crime, there must be a good reason for it and, of course, that reason must be some man.

-It’s much easier to believe Susie is a poor, stigmatized, misunderstood woman than face the fact that there are monsters among us and about half of them are women.
-This is why many of us continue to fall prey to emotional reasoning and make excuses for this kind of horror show, even when we’re otherwise critical thinkers.
+It’s much easier to believe Susie is a poor, stigmatized, misunderstood woman than face the fact that there are monsters who walk among us and about half of them, statistically speaking, are women.
+This is why many individuals fall fall prey to emotional reasoning and make excuses for this kind of horror show, even when the facts and logic tell a different story.
+Frequently, the facts just don’t feel good.

-Social-emotional intelligence is just as valuable as critical thinking and IQ.
 For your own well-being and safety and the well-being and safety of your children, it is imperative that you don’t get lost in the emotional reasoning of your unstable and abusive partner or ex (or your partner’s ex).
+Use emotional-social intelligence to understand the motivations of your partner or ex, but base your decisions and actions on objective facts and sound critical reasoning.
 Reality testing is your life preserver, which is one of the reasons abusive types try to isolate you.
 They want to control your reality.

 Please take my advice and don’t let them.